NelsonAPenn/BillTracker/README.md

 `get_bills` scrapes all bills from my email, and adds any new ones into the database.

 `handle_bills` adds new bills to my financial spreadsheets and handles making payments or updating the status of existing payments.

-The `kraken` is unleashed if my roommates don't complete a bill by its due date.

 `driver.sh` coordinates all above programs and sends me a desktop notification if there is any error.